Analytics and SOX:

 The Sarbanes-Oxley Act (SOX) demands that companies establish internal controls to protect financial data.
 To comply with SOX, companies must be able to locate and safeguard financial data.
-Business intelligence applications expose data and therefore must be used in a manner that supports the goals and upholds the requirements of SOX.
-Wiiisdom, creator of 360Suite solutions to enhance Business Objects, developed a 9-step process to help organizations think through the challenges of SOX compliance and take appropriate action.
+Business intelligence and Data Analytics applications expose data and therefore must be used in a manner that supports the goals and upholds the requirements of SOX.

 What is SOX?